-I love books.
-Books have helped me feel less alone throughout my life, and I hope the books I illustrate will do the same for somebody, somewhere.
-I've illustrated four books so far, and I'm working on more.
-If you're interested in hiring me for book-related work, please contact my literary agent, Kelly Sonnack, at email@example.com.
+I'm a big lover of books, and an even bigger believer in words and pictures as tools of resistance and empowerment.
+Books have helped me feel less alone throughout my life, and I hope the books I illustrate will do the same for others.
+If you're interested in hiring me for book-related work, please contact my literary agent, Kelly Sonnack, at firstname.lastname@example.org.

 It Feels Good To Be Yourself by Theresa Thorn, Henry Holt, 2019